Saw Palmetto and PCOS

-Saw palmetto (also know as sabal palmetto) is a reddish brown-to-black berry growing on a 6'-8" palm tree (Serenoa repens).
-The fruit of this palm have been part of the diet of natives of the southeastern U.S. for hundreds of years.
+It comes from a reddish brown-to-black berry growing on a small palm tree.
+The fruit of this palm (Serenoa repens) has been part of the diet of natives of the southeastern U.S. for hundreds of years.

 • Inhibits DHT production;